INDICATIONS

 High-risk cytogenetic status is defined as the presence of del(17p) or translocation t(4;14) or translocation t(14;16); chromosomal abnormality was considered positive if present in at least 30% of analysed plasma cells, except for del(17p) where the threshold is at least 50%.

-IRC = independent response committee; Isa-Kd = carfilzomib + isatuximab-irfc + dexamethasone; ITT = intent to treat; Kd = carfilzomib + dexamethasone; PFS = progression-free survival.
+IRC, independent response committee; Isa-Kd, carfilzomib + isatuximab-irfc + dexamethasone; ITT, intent to treat; Kd, carfilzomib + dexamethasone; mPFS, median progression-free survival; PFS, progression-free survival.

 Study Design